-To help you understand the various Google ad sizes and their dimensions, we’re taking a complete look at all the sizes Google offer.
-From the most popular dimensions, to the exotics, you’ll learn exactly which sizes have the most ad inventory and which sizes publishers prefer.
+To help you understand the various Google ads sizes and their dimensions, we’re taking a complete look at all the sizes Google offer.
+From the most popular Google ad dimension to the exotics, you’ll learn exactly which sizes have the most ad inventory and which sizes publishers prefer.

 Since every website is not designed the same, not every website can use the same ad format, hence why Google has a range of different sizes.
 Not only does this make it easier for websites to fit ads into their website, but it also gives advertisers a choice of different ad sizes to use.

 These different ad sizes often come with different click-through rates and therefore different prices.
-If an advertisers wants traffic but doesn’t want to spend a lot of money then they can go for a smaller ad size that won’t cost as much.
+If an advertiser wants traffic but doesn’t want to spend a lot of money then they can go for a smaller ad size that won’t cost as much.
 Compare this to larger ads that will most likely get a higher click-through rate and will cost more.

 Now you’ve got a good understanding of why Google offer various different ad sizes, which are the most popular?

-When it comes to using the display network to advertise your business, these are the most common Google ad sizes.
+When it comes to using the display ad network to advertise your business, these are the most common Google ad sizes.
 Compared to other sizes Google offer, these are the most used due to their size and convenience.
 A lot of sites and website themes come with specific areas to display ads, most of these dimensions will be the ones listed below.
 Over the years, these ad sizes have almost become an industry standard and over 90% of websites will use these sizes.
 Let’s take a look at the most common sizes.

-The medium rectangle tends to have a large supply of ad inventory on the Google display network.
+This image ad tends to have a large supply of ad inventory on the Google display network.
 When both text and image ads are enabled, this increases the ad inventory of the size even more.
 This size of ad performs the best when it is embedded within text content or at the end of articles.

 Similar to the medium rectangle above, the large rectangle also has an abundant supply of ad inventory in the network.
 With its size being slightly larger than the medium rectangle, it grabs user’s attention much easier which significantly increases the chance of a click.
 The large rectangle performs best when placed within an article or at the end.